Social Security and Individual Taxpayer Identification Numbers

-Take Route 1 south past the Nassau Park and Quakerbridge Mall areas.
-Get onto Route 1 south (highway, not business) toward Trenton.
-Bear right onto Route 129 South.
+Take Route 1 south past the Nassau Park and Quakerbridge Mall areas towards Trenton.
+Remain right onto Route 129 South.
 From Route 129 South turn right onto South Broad Street.
 Turn right onto Hamilton Street, then turn right onto South Clinton Avenue and then right onto Elmer Street.
 You may park in the Shopping Center on the left.
 The office is at the end of Elmer Street.

 WHAT DO I DO WHEN I GET INTO THE SOCIAL SECURITY OFFICE?

 When you enter the office, you will need to take a number from the self-service kiosk and wait for your number to be called.
 Be sure to have all of your documents in order.
 When your number is called, go to the appropriate window.
 After you submit your application, you should request a receipt for your application.
 It may take 4-6 weeks for the Social Security Administration to issue you a number and mail you a social security card.
 If there are any problems, tracking your application, it will be easier if you have a receipt.
 If you do not receive a number within 8 weeks, please contact the Social Security office to check on the status of your application.

 Name: You must use your name exactly as it appears in your passport and other immigration documents.
 Do not use a nickname or an English version of your name.
 Married women can use a married name if the passport has been annotated to reflect the married name.